PoundKey/Algorithms/Advanced Database/README.md

 - A view can involve one or more tables, and most views are not stored on disk.
 - DB2 resolves deadlocks by aborting ('Rolling back') the transaction involved in the deadlock that has the fewest log records.

+### System Catalog
+- A description of the contents of a database, maintained by the DBMS.

+### Store Record